 My results: Seedlings began to appear within the first week, and continue to grow, keeping them indoors at night and placing them in the sun during the day in temperatures over 50 degrees.

 The pods are thin, so be careful when opening them to get the seeds.
-A paper plate was used here to have a 'catcher' while opening the pods, and to have a good light background for the photograph of the seeds.
-(Next photo).
+A paper plate was used here to have a 'catcher' while opening the pods and to have a good light background for the photograph of the seeds.

-Use a spray bottle to moisten the soil if there is fear of over watering.
+- Use a spray bottle to moisten the soil if you think you might be over-watering.
 I am using a small water bottle, dripping water on the soil away from seedlings so they are not disturbed.
-Over watering can also 'float' the seedling and dislodge the new roots.
+Overwatering can also 'float' the seedling and dislodge the new roots.
 Dislodging the roots at this time can put the plant into shock and it will wither away.

-After the seeds sprout, there will be a two leaf bud that opens followed by two leaf limbs that develop a fern look with several leaves on each side.
-Continue to carefully water the plant until it reaches about 2 inches in height.
+- After the seeds sprout, there will be a two-leaf bud that opens followed by two-leaf limbs that develop a fern look with several leaves on each side.
+Continue to carefully water the plant until it reaches about two inches in height.

 The reason for larger, deep pots is that new growth of the new seedling will develop rapidly, so there needs to be room for the base to grow, root systems to spread, and new growth of limbs and leaves on the top.
 If there is limited space the plant will stay small and could die, also if there are too many plants in one pot.

-Lift the plant by cupping the root system with both hands and lower into the hole.
+- Lift the plant by cupping the root system with both hands and lower into the hole.
 Make sure the plant stays centered by filling in around the edges and press down slightly, so there is a shallow bowl effect surrounding the stem, or trunk of the tree.
-Water immediately.

-A video on how to transplant a tree is provided, however, it is showing how to move a store purchased tree from a container to the ground.
+A video on how to transplant a tree is provided below; however, it is showing how to move a store-purchased tree from a container to the ground.
 Just follow the steps on digging the hole, how to fill it in, and watering.
 I hope it helps.

 These trees take a lot less care than I thought at first, lending to mostly watering and I have only fertilized them one time.
-I now have 7 trees growning, 2 that are five feet high or a little over, three that are about 3 feet high, and 2 that are about 1 1/2 foot tall.
+I now have seven trees growing, two that are five feet high or a little over, three that are about three feet high, and two that are about 1 1/2 foot tall.